iamakulov/awesome-webpack-perf/readme.md

 ### Image compression tools

-All the tools below use [`imagemin`](https://www.npmjs.com/package/imagemin) and imagemin plugins for optimizing images, so they typically provide the same level of compression.
+All the tools below use [`imagemin`](https://www.npmjs.com/package/imagemin) and imagemin plugins for optimizing images, so they typically result in a similar level of compression.

 You should prefer plugins over loaders.
 Plugins will optimize images that were produced by other loaders or plugins, whereas loaders will only trigger for files from your source code.